Jump to content

 Scientific Biography

-Sayyid Mostafa Mohaghegh Damad (born 1324 SH, Qom) is a Faqih, jurist, and professor of Hawza and university.
-He is the son of Sayyid Mohammad Mohaghegh Damad and the maternal grandson of Sheikh Abdul-Karim Ha'eri Yazdi, the founder of the Qom Seminary.
-He completed his seminary studies under teachers such as Morteza Motahhari, Sayyid Mohammad Hosseini Beheshti, Hossein-Ali Montazeri, Sayyid Mohammad-Reza Golpayegani, and Mirza Hashem Amoli, attaining the level of Ijtihad in 1348 SH.
+Sayyid Mostafa Mohaghegh Damad (born 1324 SH, Qom) is a Faqih, jurist, and professor in Hawza and university.
+He is the son of Sayyid Mohammad Mohaghegh Damad and the maternal grandson of Sheikh Abdul-Karim Ha'eri Yazdi, the constituent of the Qom Seminary.
+He studied seminary education under teachers such as Morteza Motahhari, Sayyid Mohammad Hosseini Beheshti, Hossein-Ali Montazeri, Sayyid Mohammad-Reza Golpayegani, and Mirza Hashem Amoli, and achieved the degree of Ijtihad in 1348 SH/1970 AD.

-Simultaneously with his seminary studies, he studied Philosophy and Islamic Law at the University of Tehran, obtaining a Master's degree in both fields.
-He then moved to the Université catholique de Louvain in Belgium to continue his studies in Public International Law, receiving his PhD in 1995 with a dissertation on the protection of individuals during war from the perspective of International Law and Islamic Fiqh.
+Simultaneously with his seminary education, he studied Philosophy and Islamic Law at the University of Tehran, obtaining a Master's degree in both fields.
+Then he moved to the Université catholique de Louvain in Belgium to study Public International Law, receiving his PhD in 1995; his doctoral thesis was about protection of individuals during war from the perspective of international law and Islamic jurisprudence.

-Mohaghegh Damad served for many years as the head of the Law Department at Shahid Beheshti University and the Department of Islamic Studies at the Academy of Sciences of Iran.
-He has authored numerous works in the field of Fiqh and Islamic Law and has played an effective role in drafting academic legal texts.
-He has also held scientific and executive responsibilities in the General Inspection Office, the Scientific Council of the Center for the Great Islamic Encyclopedia, and the Dr. Mahmoud Afshar Foundation.
+Mohaghegh Damad served for many years as the head of the Law Department at Shahid Beheshti University and the Department of Islamic Studies at the Academy of Sciences of the Islamic Republic of Iran.
+He authored numerous works in Fiqh and Islamic Law and played an effective role in composing academic legal texts.
+He also held scientific and executive responsibilities in the General Inspection Office, the Scientific Council of Center for the Great Islamic Encyclopedia, and the Dr. Mahmoud Afshar Foundation.

 Fiqhi and Legal Works and Publications

-Template:Other books In addition to various speeches and articles, Mohaghegh Damad has several books in the field of Fiqh and Islamic Law, including: 1.
+In addition to various speeches and articles, Mohaghegh Damad has plenty of books in Fiqh and Islamic Law, including: 1.
 Medical Fiqh 2.
 Theology of the Environment 3.
 Fiqhi Study of Family Law 4.
-The Methodological School of Akhund Khorasani 5.
+Akhund Khurasani's School of Jurisprudence 5.
 Argumentative Comparative Criminal Fiqh 6.
-General Theory of the Negation of Hardship in Islamic Law 7.
+General Theory of Negation of Hardship in Islamic Law 7.
 Illicit Acquisition of Wealth in Islamic Law 8.
 International Humanitarian Law; An Islamic Approach 9.
-Fiqhi Rereading of Enjoining Good, Forbidding Evil, and Implementation of Hudud
+Fiqhi Reviewing of Enjoining Good and Forbidding Evil, and Implementation of Hudud

-In these works, Mohaghegh Damad has presented novel views in the fields of Fiqh, Usul, and their application to law.
+In these works, Mohaghegh Damad presents novel views in the fields of Fiqh, Usul, and their comparative studies with law.

-The Necessity of Rereading Fiqh and Usul and Reconsidering Ijtihad
+The Necessity of Reviewing Fiqh and Usul, and Reconsidering Ijtihad

-According to Mohaghegh Damad, Ijtihad, as a rational process of deducing rulings, is inherently fallible; because it is based on human understanding of religious sources, and human understanding, however precise and systematic, is not immune to error.
-This fallibility in Ijtihad is not a defect, but rather a sign of dynamism and the capability for reform within Fiqh.[1]
+According to Mohaghegh Damad, Ijtihad, as a rational process of deducing rulings, is inherently fallible; because it is based on human understanding of religious sources, and human understanding is not immune to error however precise and systematic it is.
+This fallibility in Ijtihad is not a defect, but rather indicates the dynamism of Fiqh and the capability to reform it.[1]

 Emphasizing the necessity of rethinking Fiqh foundations, Mohaghegh Damad presents a rationalist and transformative perspective on Ijtihad.
-He considers the Philosophy of Fiqh as a tool for a deeper understanding of the epistemological structures of Fiqh and emphasizes the role of time and space in the transformation of rulings and the necessity of attending to the Maqasid al-Shari'ah (Objectives of Shari'ah).
-In his view, Ijtihad must transcend traditional frameworks and respond to the modern needs of society by utilizing philosophical and rational methods.[2]
+He considers the Philosophy of Fiqh as a tool for a deeper understanding of the epistemological structures of Fiqh and emphasizes the role of time and space in the transformation of rulings and the necessity of attending to the Maqasid al-Shari'ah (Sharia Objectives).
+In his view, Ijtihad should be gone beyond traditional frameworks to include philosophical and rational methods to meet the new needs of society.[2]

-According to Mohaghegh Damad, the finality of prophethood (Khatamiyyah), meaning the end of the line of prophets, is accepted from a religious and rational perspective; however, the endurance of Shari'ah, meaning the continued validity of Islamic laws and rulings until the Day of Judgment, is a different subject requiring independent reasoning and a separate foundation.
-This endurance cannot be considered merely a direct result of the finality of prophethood, as these two institutions have independent natures.
-According to him, if the endurance of Shari'ah is understood as the absolute stability of laws, it seems inconsistent with historical changes and social transformation; the solution to this conflict lies in the institution of Ijtihad—an Ijtihad that is a scientific effort to deduce Shari'ah rulings based on religious sources while considering the conditions of time and space.[3]
+According to Mohaghegh Damad, although the finality of prophethood (Khatamiyyah), i.e. the end of the line of prophets, is religiously and rationally accepted, the endurance of Sharia, i.e. the continued validity of Islamic laws and rulings until Judgment Day, is a different matter that requires a separate basis and reasoning in another way.
+This endurance could not be considered merely a direct result of the finality of prophethood, as these two entity have independent natures.
+According to him, if the endurance of Sharia is understood as the absolute stability of laws, it seems inconsistent with historical changes and social transformation; the solution to this conflict lies in the institution of Ijtihad, meaning a scientific effort to deduce Sharia rulings from religious sources while considering the circumstances of time and space.[3]

 Suspension of Hudud in the Age of Occultation

-Mohaghegh Damad considers the implementation of Hudud to be among the most important Fiqhi issues, which has a direct link to Enjoining Good and Forbidding Evil.
-Based on narrations and the consensus of jurists, in the era of the presence of the Infallible Imam, it is to be implemented only by the Imam himself or his appointed deputy.[4]
-In examining the issue of the specific appointment of those authorized by the Imam to implement Shari'ah Hudud, he points to the high sensitivity of these rulings—rulings that include punishments such as striking, wounding, and even killing; for this reason, some Shi'ite jurists consider the implementation of these Hudud permissible only through direct appointment by the Imam.
-This is with the clarification that the principle of implementing Hudud by the Imam is permissible, but its realization in practice is contingent upon the Imam possessing executive and governmental power.[5]
+Mohaghegh Damad considers the implementation of Hudud to be among the most important Fiqhi issues, related immediately to Enjoining Good and Forbidding Evil.
+Based on Hadiths and the consensus of jurists, it is implemented only by an Infallible Imam himself or his appointed deputy if the Imam presents.[4]
+He points to the importance of the rulings containing penalties such as striking, wounding, and even killing when he discusses the issue of the specific appointment of those authorized by the Imam to implement Sharia Hudud; therefore some Shi'ite jurists consider the implementation of these Hudud permissible only through direct appointment by the Imam.
+Obviously It is one of Imam's power to implement Hudud, but its practical implementation depends on Imam's sovereignty and his executive power.[5]

-Implementation of Hudud by the command of an unjust ruler (Wali al-Ja'ir): In this situation, the implementer of Hudud acts according to the order of a ruler who lacks religious legitimacy.
+• Implementation of Hudud by the command of an unjust ruler (Wali al-Ja'ir): In this situation, the implementer of Hudud acts according to the order of the ruler who lacks religious legitimacy.

-Implementation of Hudud by a Faqih: Mohaghegh Damad presents three main views regarding this:
+• Implementation of Hudud by a Faqih: in this regard, Mohaghegh Damad presents three main positions:

-Finally, while examining the arguments of supporters and opponents of the implementation of Hudud by jurists in the Age of Occultation,[6] he ultimately chooses the theory of the suspension of Hudud during the era of Occultation and presents his Fiqhi documentation in defense of this view.[7]
+ِDiscussing the arguments of supporters and opponents of the implementation of Hudud by jurists in the Age of Occultation,[6] he finally adopted the suspension view during the era of Occultation and presents his Fiqhi reasons in defense of this position.[7]

 Theory of the Separation of Caliphate and Imamate

 Mohaghegh Damad believes in the separation between caliphate and imamate.
-From his perspective, the caliphate, as a form and structure of government, is an earthly, executive, and non-sacred matter, while the imamate holds a religious, spiritual, and sacred position; therefore, the caliphate pertains to the political and executive management of society and can be administered by a non-infallible individual, but the imamate is a divine and spiritual status restricted to the Infallible Imams.
-In his view, the separation of these two concepts helps in a more precise understanding of Islamic history and the role of the Infallible Imams in the political developments of that era.
-Mohaghegh Damad explains this distinction by citing the peace treaty of Imam Hasan (AS) with Mu'awiyah.
-Based on his analysis, Imam Hasan (AS), by relinquishing the caliphate—meaning the political management of society—to Mu'awiyah, showed that the caliphate is separate from the imamate, and submission to the political conditions of that time did not mean relinquishing the religious and sacred position, but rather relinquishing the government.
-Therefore, the Infallible Imams can, according to the interests of the Islamic society, entrust the reins of executive affairs to a non-infallible person.[8]
+He is of opinion that the caliphate as a form and structure of government is an earthly, executive, and non-sacred matter, while the imamate holds a religious, spiritual, and sacred position; therefore, the caliphate pertains to political and executive management of society and can be administered by non-infallible people, but the imamate is a divine and spiritual status restricted to the Infallible Imams.
+In his view, the separation of these two concepts helps us to understand the history of Islam and the role of the Infallible Imams in the political developments of that era more accurately.
+Mohaghegh Damad explains this distinction by citing the peace treaty between Imam Hasan (AS) and Mu'awiya.
+Based on his analysis, Imam Hasan (AS) ceded the caliphate, i.e. the political management, to Mu'awiya and so he showed that the caliphate is separated from the imamate and giving in to the political circumstances at that time did not mean giving up the religious and sacred position, but rather giving up the government.
+So, considering the interests of the Islamic society, the Infallible Imams can entrust the reins of executive affairs to a non-infallible person.[8]

-Mohaghegh Damad considers Sheikh Ansari's inclination toward rational and philosophical discussions to be one of his outstanding merits and believes that this inclination was transmitted to his students, including Akhund Khorasani, and reflected in the works of Akhund's students such as Muhaqqiq Isfahani, Mirza Na'ini, and Aqa Zia Iraqi.[9]
-According to him, Akhund Khorasani's Ijtihad was a "Methodological (Industry-oriented) Ijtihad" characterized by the following features:
+Mohaghegh Damad considers Sheikh Ansari's inclination toward rational and philosophical discussions to be one of his outstanding merits and believes that his students, including Akhund Khorasani, also tend to this procedure.
+This is represented in the works of Akhund's students such as Muhaqqiq Isfahani, Mirza Na'ini, and Aqa Zia Iraqi.[9]
+According to him, Akhund Khorasani's Ijtihad was aد "Art-oriente Ijtihad" characterized by the following features:

-Adapting the content of evidence with the established principle
+• Adapting the content of evidence to the established principle

-Utilizing the rules of Usul al-Fiqh as the axis of deduction
+• Putting the rules of Usul al-Fiqh at the center of inference process

-Using philosophical discussions to clarify the point of contention and reach a conclusion
+• Using philosophical ideas to clarify the point of contention and reach a conclusion

 The Principle of Justice and Human Dignity in the School of Akhund Khorasani

-In Mohaghegh Damad's analysis, the two principles of the Rule of Justice and Human Dignity, which are rooted in Quranic teachings and human reason, are introduced as "pre-Fiqhi principles"; principles prior to Fiqhi evidence, and not co-equal or in conflict with them.[11]
-To explain Akhund Khorasani's view on the principle of dignity, he explains the hypothesis of the "permissibility of a Muslim's endowment (Waqf) for a Kafir" from Akhund's perspective, who considers such an endowment correct by citing Quranic verses related to benevolence and kindness.[12]
-From Akhund Khorasani's point of view, only the friendly relationship with combatant Kafirs is prohibited, and other groups, from the perspective of Shari'ah, possess dignity.[13]
+Mohaghegh Damad's analysis contains two principles of Justice and Human Dignity, derived from Quranic teachings and human reason, as "pre-Fiqhi principles"; it means establishing these principles over Fiqhi evidence, not co-equal or in conflict with them.[11]
+To explain Akhund Khorasani's view on the principle of human dignity, he explains Akhond's position on the issue of the "permissibility of a Muslim's endowment (Waqf) for a Kafir" to the effect that Akhond considers such an endowment correct by citing Quranic verses about doing good and charity.[12]
+Akhund is of opinion that only the friendly relationship with belligerent kafirs is prohibited, and others have human dignity from the perspective of Sharia.[13]

 Limitation of the Authority (Wilayah) of the Prophet, Imam, and Faqih from the Perspective of Akhund Khorasani